wangchengww/Tillandsia-compgenomics/6. DnDs_signature_of_selection/README.md

 Important: I modified the phylip files slightly, because codeML doesn't accept "!" in the alignments.
 MACSE introduces these whenever there is a change in frameshift.
 In other words, when an entire codon is deleted, this will be shown as "---" but when there is a gap < 3, it will show as "!!A" or something of the like.
 I replaced all "!" by "-" so that codeML wouldn't throw errors.

 The dN/dS results were then analyzed with `Assessment_dnds_values.R`.
 Alignments of significant genes were checked with AliView.
 Additionally, RNA-seq data used for annotation was mapped back to the main scaffolds and visualized in Jbrowse to further assess alignments.

+# Curating candidate genes

+One danger of dN/dS is that this measure is highly dependent on alignment quality and high values of dN/dS can often be due to misalignment.
+I had a manual, visual look at all ~ 40 candidate alignments and detected many odd alignments.
+Since solving alignments can be tricky on a visual basis, I decided to rerun alignments with a different pipeline, by aligning the protein sequences with ClustalOmega and then running PAL2NAL (which will automatically compute dN/dS in PAML).

+First, I extracted the gene names per orthogroup for all 38 groups from the orthogroup file.
+Then, I created protein fasta files per orthogroup:

+	cat list_Candidate_genes_per_OG.txt | while read line; do Orthogroup=`echo "$line"|awk '{print $3}'`;
+		echo $Orthogroup;
+		Tfas=`echo "$line"|awk '{print $1}'`;
+		Tlei=`echo "$line"|awk '{print $2}'`;
+		seqkit grep -p $Tfas /gpfs/data/fs71400/grootcrego/RERENCES_TILLANDSIA/Tfas_assembly/Tillandsia_fasciculata_v1.2.protein.fasta > $Orthogroup.AA.fasta
+		seqkit grep -p $Tlei /gpfs/data/fs71400/grootcrego/RERENCES_TILLANDSIA/Tlei_assembly/Tillandsia_leiboldiana_v1.2.protein.fasta >> $Orthogroup.AA.fasta
+   done

+Next, I made a pairwise protein alignment with clustalo:

+	for i in ../protein_seq/*; do
+		name=$(basename "$i" .AA.fasta)
+		echo $name
+		clustalo -i $i -o ./$name.alignment -t Protein --outfmt clu done

+This was then used in pal2nal to obtain a final nucleotide alignment:

+	cat ../list_Candidate_genes_per_OG.txt | while read line; do Orthogroup=`echo "$line"|awk '{print $3}'`;
+		echo $Orthogroup;
+		pal2nal.pl ../protein_alignments/$Orthogroup.alignment ../nuc_fasta/$Orthogroup.fasta -nogap -output paml > $Orthogroup.pal2nal.out
+	done

+codeML was then run for the null and alternative models as explained above, and a summary file with Likelihood ratio test was compiled as well with python script.
+Out of the 38 candidate orthogroups detected using MACSE alignments, only 19 were kept using pal2nal.
+After seeing these results, I decided to run pal2nal for all genes.

 # Obtaining Tillandsia outgroup sequences for branch-site models